1-Archit-1/Hangman-Web-app/README.md

 # Hangman-Web-App
 Modified version of the popular game hangman.

-Frontend work built using vanilla JS and bootstrap
+Frontend work built using vanilla JS and bootstrap .
+Utilized custom designs